Research

 Efforts to replicate past psychological study findings often fail to yield consistent results.
 Psychologists have conducted several large-scale multi-lab replication projects (such as the Many Labs series) to reassess the credibility of earlier findings.
 I am currently pursuing three lines of research to enhance our understanding of research replicability:

+To answer these questions, I simulated both original studies and their direct replications.
 Deploying R-based simulation code on high-performance computing clusters, I created research environments with different levels of p-hacking, publication bias, and statistical power:

 2. Credibility of research findings in educational psychology